-Research on Reading
+Why Reading Choice Matters: the Research on Independent Reading

 Reading may change the physical wiring of a person’s brain.
 It’s also a way to build the mental structures that allow us to exercise top-down control over our own attention.
 See Maryanne Wolfe’s Proust and the Squid: The Story and Science of the Reading Brain (New York: Harper, 2007) or Nicholas Carr’s The Shallows: What the Internet is Doing to our Brains (New York: W. W. Norton & Company, 2011).
 More startlingly, a 2014 Emory University study suggests that a person’s brain increases physical connectivity after reading even a single novel.
 For more on literacy and changes in the physiology of the brain, see the latest from Scientific American.

-Its’ about choice.
 Kids get hooked on reading by reading books they love.
+It’s about choice.
 How do we know?

 Earlier, in 2000, Bernice E. Cullinan reviewed the available research on independent reading in Independent Reading and School Achievement, commissioned by the US Department of Education.
 She concluded that the volume of free reading students do “has consistently been found to relate to achievement in vocabulary, reading comprehension, verbal fluency, and general information.
 Students’ reading achievement correlates with success in school and the amount of independent reading they do.”